end-initiative/end-initiative/pages/activities.md

 |  25-30    |   21    |       6      |
 |  31-45    |   23    |       7      |

+You can also work in the laboratory if you have Druidcraft or Speak With Animals.
+Working in the Laboratory lets you roll 1d2 and earn double what you roll.
+Laboratory jobs are available on Thirdday and Fourthday.

 ## Crafts and Talents

 Students who have other worldy experience have oppurtunities to make a commercial name for themselves in Bridgetown.
 If you are proficient in certain tool kits, you can use that expertise to create crafts or provide services to others with the hope of a profit.
 You do need to lease a booth on Marketstreet for 10+1d10 gold (Fluctuating availability of spaces).
-Once you've leased a booth you will roll a d20 and get at least a DC 9 to break even.
 Each tool kit has a different degree of difficulty associated with it that determines how hard it is to turn a profit.
 This takes into account start-up costs of materials and or work done.

-Rolling a DC 10 - (listed DC) will net you your money back on the booth and the profit amount listed, but rolling above the listed DC will do the same but double your profit +1d6+1.
+Using 1d20 + Proficency bonus you must roll a DC 9 to break even, or by rolling a (DC 10 - "Listed DC") you will earn your money back on the booth and the profit amount listed, but rolling above the listed DC will do the same but double your profit +3d4 on top of that.
 To work the booth you must dedicate 2 time slots to it, where the first is prep, and the second is the sale.
 Only one set of rolls is done though.

-* Alchemist's supplies: Crafting of runes (DC 18, +8 profit)
+* Alchemist's supplies: Crafting of runes (DC 17, +8 profit)
-* Brewer's supplies: Brewing of drinks (DC 17, +6 profit)
+* Brewer's supplies: Brewing of drinks (DC 16, +6 profit)
-* Calligrapher's supplies: Writing letters for people (DC 15, +5 profit)
+* Calligrapher's supplies: Writing letters for people (DC 14, +5 profit)
+* Cartographer's Tools: Quickly done map sketches (DC 14, +5 Profit)
-* Carpenter's tools: Simple toys (DC 16, +6 profit)
+* Carpenter's tools: Simple toys (DC 15, +6 profit)
-* Cobbler's tools: Shoe shining and mending (DC 15, +5 profit)
+* Cobbler's tools: Shoe shining and mending (DC 14, +5 profit)
-* Cook's utensils: Quick and simple meals (DC 16, +6 profit)
+* Cook's utensils: Quick and simple meals (DC 15, +6 profit)
 * Glassblower's tools: (Wares must be premade at The Spire.)
-Decorations (DC 17, +7 profit)
+Decorations (DC 16, +7 profit)
-* Jeweler's tools: Adjustments to accessories (DC 16, +6 profit)
+* Jeweler's tools: Adjustments to accessories (DC 15, +6 profit)
-* Leatherworker's tools: Fixing of lacing for armor and more (DC 15, +5 profit)
+* Leatherworker's tools: Fixing of lacing for armor and more (DC 14, +5 profit)
-* Mason's tools: Get hired to adjust a person's home (DC 17, +7 profit)
+* Mason's tools: Get hired to adjust a person's home (DC 16, +7 profit)
-* Painter's supplies: Sell artwork (DC 18, +8 profit)
+* Painter's supplies: Sell artwork (DC 17, +8 profit)
-* Potter's tools: Sell pottery (DC 16, +6 profit)
+* Potter's tools: Sell pottery (DC 15, +6 profit)
-* Smith's tools: Sharpen tools and weapons (DC 16, +6 profit)
+* Smith's tools: Sharpen tools and weapons (DC 15, +6 profit)
-* Tinker's tools: Fixing odds and ends of adventurer's (DC 15, +5 profit)
+* Tinker's tools: Fixing odds and ends of adventurer's (DC 14, +5 profit)
-* Weaver's tools: Selling baskets and hats (DC 15, +5 profit)
+* Weaver's tools: Selling baskets and hats (DC 14, +5 profit)
-* Woodcarver's tools: Selling toys, instruments, accessories, knick knacks (DC 16, +6 profit)
+* Woodcarver's tools: Selling toys, instruments, accessories, knick knacks (DC 15, +6 profit)
-* Disguise Kit: Selling costumes (DC 17, +7 profit)
+* Disguise Kit: Selling costumes (DC 16, +7 profit)
-* Forgery kit: Crafting pre-made stationary (DC 15, +5 profit)
+* Forgery kit: Crafting pre-made stationary (DC 14, +5 profit)
-* Gaming Set: Full competition games, no chance ones (DC 15, +5 profit)
+* Gaming Set: Full competition games, no chance ones (DC 14, +5 profit)
-* Herbalism kit: Creating natural medicine (DC 18, +8 profit)
+* Herbalism kit: Creating natural medicine (DC 17, +8 profit)
-* Musical Instrument: Fixing instruments and selling reeds and strings (DC 15, +5 profit)
+* Musical Instrument: Fixing instruments and selling reeds and strings (DC 14, +5 profit)
-* Navigator's tools: Navigation assistance by sea or land (DC 16, +6 profit)
+* Navigator's tools: Navigation assistance by sea or land (DC 15, +6 profit)
-* Poisoner's kit: Selling antidotes for common poisons and venoms (DC 16, +6 profit)
+* Poisoner's kit: Selling antidotes for common poisons and venoms (DC 15, +6 profit)
-* Thieves tools: Crafting locks and duplicating keys (DC 16, +6 profit)
+* Thieves tools: Crafting locks and duplicating keys (DC 15, +6 profit)

 ## Good Night's Sleep

 Sometimes the best thing to do is have a nice light meal, a warm drink, and head to sleep for the night a bit early.
 Doing so the day before an adventure will net you +1 on initiative rolls and +1 against Wisdom saving throws for the first encounter of your next adventure.
 This benefit can only be gained from sleeping in your dorm bed.

+## Stables

+Storing horses at the stables costs 10 gold a month with a 1 time purchase of their stall for 75 gold.
+If you ever sell your stall, you will recieve 25 gold back.
+Which includes that they will be fed as well.
+Storing things like carts costs 5 gold a month.